Uko-TAL/STE_FullScreen_MOD_Play/README.md

 There are certainly plenty of bugs, or improvements, feel free to contact me, or to update them if you need !

 ***Just be kind and mention the credits !***

+## Updates
+- 2019/12/23-FIX: In classical mode, samples with length in bytes > word size were cut...
+- 2020/01/04: Add the MP_STE_FRQ parameter to slightly shift the notes replay frequencies so as to be multiple of STE frequencies
+- 2020/12/23-FIX: In Extreme mode, there was a little scratch for the first loop of an instrument

 # Enjoy !